ellekasai/ellekasai.com/_posts/2014-10-09-sweden-trip.md

 ### Fotografiska

-Fotografiska is a museum of photographies.
-I think the exhibits are fantastic.
-This museum also has a cafe and the view from there is adorable.
+Fotografiska is a museum of photography.
+The exhibits were fantastic.
+This museum also has a cafe and the view from there was adorable.

 ![](/images/eurotrip-thumb/eurotrip-21.jpg)

 ## 2nd day

-We woke up late and had a brunch at an Espresso house.
-This cafe is one of the biggest coffee chain shop in Sweden.
+We woke up late and had a brunch at Espresso House.
+This cafe is one of the biggest coffee chains in Sweden.

 ![](/images/eurotrip-thumb/eurotrip-22.jpg)

 ### Stockholm City Hall

 Stockholm City Hall is worth visiting.
-This is the venue for the Noble Prize Party.
-I was surprised that there is a room named “Golden Hall” and this room is decorated with real gold.
+This is the venue for Nobel Prize Party.
+I was surprised that there is a room named “Golden Hall” which is decorated with real gold.

 ![](/images/eurotrip-thumb/eurotrip-4.jpg)